The NIS Directive is applicable and obliges a number of companies to reinforce their cybersecurity plan beyond what already provided by the GDPR.

 Why is the NIS Directive going beyond the GDPR?

-The NIS Directive contains a cross reference to the GDPR when the measures required by the NIS Directive impact on the processing of personal data.
+The NIS Directive contains a cross-reference to the GDPR when the measures required by the NIS Directive impact on the processing of personal data.
 But it is not a directive aimed at protecting personal data.
-On the contrary, the goal is to set a standard of cybersecurity across the European Union in relation to services that might impact the economy and the society.
+On the contrary, the goal is to set a standard of cybersecurity across the European Union in relation to services that might impact the economy and society.

 Therefore, for instance, in case of data breach that did not impact personal data, a notification to the competent data protection authority might not be necessary.
 On the contrary, a notification to the CSIRT could be required if the incident has a significant impact on service continuity.

 There is no time left and immediate actions are necessary.
-I will be happy to discusse and you may read on data breach obligations under the GDPR the following article “Personal data breach – Your To-Do list to get ready under the GDPR“.
+I will be happy to discuss and you may read on data breach obligations under the GDPR the following article “Personal data breach – Your To-Do list to get ready under the GDPR“.
+Also, you can watch below, a video (in Italian) on how to arrange a proper cybersecurity strategy as part of my videoblog Diritto al Digitale.